HSF/hsf.github.io/organization/_posts/2018/2018-10-04-coordination.md

     ([ECFA](https://ecfa.web.cern.ch/)) have launched a survey on
     “Recognition of individuals in large collaborations”.
-Aimed at younger researchers; very relevant that people working on software share their experience.
+Aimed at younger researchers; very relevant that people working on software share their experience and participate in the survey.
 -   IRIS-HEP [*announcement
     list*](https://groups.google.com/a/iris-hep.org/forum/#!forum/announcements)
     was publicised, people are encouraged to sign-up.
 -   The hepix-techwatch-wg was launched and had its [*first meeting*](https://indico.cern.ch/event/759721/) last week.
-The aim it to organise and formalise technology tracking in a wider group.
+The aim is to organise and formalise technology tracking in a wider group.
     Sub-groups to be setup.
     -   Michel, Graeme and Torre are cross-over members with HSF hats.
-    -   Helge - lots of people on the list, but many are known to be busy.
-So in particular people who have sufficient time to do real work should join.
+    -   Helge: lots of people joined the list, but many are known to be very busy already.
+So people who actually have sufficient time to do real work should join.
     -   Software area does not to be covered as this is an existing HSF activity; likewise costs are already covered by the Costs and